jka6502/stratum/README.md

 Note: For this reason, two of the tests in the CommonJS module test suite pass in error.
 They catch the *'dependency abort'* exception, rather than the *'file missing'* exception they expect.
-Those tests would actually pass, if they filtered out that exception, however.
+However, those tests would actually pass, if they filtered out that exception.

 - **Code preceeding require calls may be executed multiple times**